ryardley/indexr/README.md

 ## Background

-ES6 modules are great but they have the problem that they have the requirement they must be able to statically resolve their dependencies.
-What if you have dynamic modules that should be autoloaded?
+ES6 modules are great but what if you have dynamic modules that should be autoloaded?

 You can try something like this in your index.js file for your modules folder: